NicolasRisso/Shop-Prototype/README.md

 Following this, replenish your supplies to ensure NPCs can continue purchasing your clothing.
 Repeat this process until you amass wealth :^)

-Developed by: Nicolas Pereira Risso Vieira
+Developed by: Nicolas Pereira Risso Vieira (in less than 2 days)

 Used Assets:
 - Character Base, made by “Seliel the Shaper”: https://seliel-the-shaper.itch.io/character-base